jeremyjrnt/lab940290/README.md

 Emphasizing the right core values are crucial in the business world, especially when applying for a job.
 It can be challenging to determine which values to emphasize, how to subtly convey them, establish a clear order of priorities, and recognize a company’s recruitment patterns.
 That's why we developed On Target, a  big data tool that aims to give it a solution.
 This system generates tailored guidelines that enable candidates to highlight the skills and values most valued by the specific company they are targeting using Statistical and Machine Learning methods.

 ## Implementing Methods

-*⁠  ⁠Data Preprocessing
+* Data Preprocessing
-*⁠  ⁠Features Engineering
+* Feature Engineering
-*⁠⁠  ⁠Pre-trained models from Hugging Face]
+* Pre-trained Models from Hugging Face
-*⁠  ⁠Statistical tests to significance inference
+* Statistical Tests for Significance Inference
-*⁠  ⁠Machine Learning model to Model Interpretability *⁠  ⁠NLP keywords extraction techniques
+* Machine Learning Model for Model Interpretability
-*⁠  ⁠LLM to generate instructions
+* NLP Keyword Extraction Techniques
+* LLM to Generate Instructions

 ---